Legal

 Be careful with allegations about named people

 Do not include accusations you cannot substantiate (for example, accusing a named clinician of fraud, malice, or criminal conduct).
-Complaints are most effective — and safer — when they stick to what was said, what was done, and which NICE or GMC standard you believe was not met.
+Complaints are most effective, and safer, when they stick to what was said, what was done, and which NHS guidelines or GMC standard you believe was not met.

 Citations